Hakebbun/QuartzWiki/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Continent
 ---

-hope this works now